izotov93/LogNNet/README.md

 model.fit(X_train, y_train)
 y_pred = model.predict(X_test)
 ...
 ```

 ### Import/export of trained LogNNet model

-The functionality of import/export of the LogNNet model after executing the "fit" function has been implemented.
-For the LogNNetRegressor and LogNNetClassifier implementations, the functionality is similar.
+In this project, we have implemented the functionality for importing and exporting the LogNNet model after executing the "fit" function.
+This allows users to save trained models for later use without the need for retraining.

-For the example, we will use the LogNNetRegressor model.
+The import/export capability is an important part of the machine learning development workflow, as it facilitates model sharing between different developers and environments, and conveniently preserves intermediate results.

 Code for saving model to file:
 ```python